Esterra Park: Description

-Esterra Park is part of the new, 175-acre Overlake Village neighborhood in the Overlake area of Redmond, Washington, near Bellevue.
+Esterra Park is part of the Overlake Village neighborhood in the Overlake area of Redmond, Washington, near Bellevue.
 The original plans for Esterra Park include 1.2 e6sqft of office, 25,000 square feet of retail, 1,400 residential units, a 250-room hotel, and a public park.
 Combined commercial space would be about 1.4 e6sqft.
 Changes to the plans have increased the number of housing units to 2,900 while reducing office space.

-Home to the headquarters of Microsoft and Nintendo of America and 46,000 jobs, Overlake is the rd-biggest regional growth center by number of jobs in the Central Puget Sound area, as established by the Puget Sound Regional Council.
+Home to the headquarters of Microsoft and Nintendo of America and 48,000 jobs, Overlake is the 3rd-biggest regional growth center by number of jobs in the Central Puget Sound area, as established by the Puget Sound Regional Council.
 Overlake is expected to add 25,000 jobs and 5,000 residential units by 2030.
 Overlake Village is expected to be approximately half the size of Seattle's South Lake Union neighborhood and home to up to 40,000 people when finished.
 The Overlake Park & Ride and Overlake Transit Center are in the immediate area as well as numerous major employers and 1.5 e6sqft of retail within a one-mile radius, including the Overlake Shopping Center.